IRI-UW-Bioinformatics/ititer/docs/index.rst

     :align: center
     :width: 60 %

-Alternatively, the dilution at which the measurement drops below a cutoff value can be measured.
+Alternatively, the dilution at which the measurement drops below a cut-off value can be measured.
 This is known as an **endpoint titer**.

 Investigators often measure all samples at many dilutions (typically 8-12).